vicenzocesconetto/Pre_Machine_Learning/README.md

 I was upset that every program I wrote had to be configured at every start up, so I built some nifty software that could remember configurations and preferences.

-The I realised "what is the point of remembering if you don't improve on what you know".
+Then I realised "what is the point of remembering if you don't improve on what you know".
 Thus, since I was a fan of the House™ series, I decided to build something that could see a lot of cases then tell the probability of a new patient having a specific disease.

 Thus, that is what I am trying to build here.